DeepRank/pdb2sql/paper/paper.md

 transform.translation(pdb, trans_vec, resSeq=1, chainID='A')
 ```

-or to rotate strcutures 180 degrees along the X-axis,
+One can also rotate a given selection around a given axis with the `rotate_axis` method :

 ```python
 angle = np.pi
 axis = (1., 0., 0.)